cmichi/unencrypted-wifi-slideshow/README.md

 of privacy issues or data capturing on social networks and the internet.

 As part of the programm we set up a beamer with the slideshow and a dedicated wireless network.
-While we give our presentation we hand out smartphones with some pre-installed apps and let the pupils play with them.
+During the presentation we plan to hand out smartphones with pre-installed apps and let the pupils experiment with them.

 # Run it!